LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Configure the Power Query transformation

 Identify transaction nodes in the XML hierarchy, expand relevant columns, and format date/amount fields.
-This requires understanding XML structure.

 Load the transformed data into Excel